-This update brings the colorful pages to the forefront by letting users view specific date ranges, color & percentage values, and the covers themselves.
+This update brings the colorful pages to the forefront by letting users view specific date ranges and color & percentage values.
 In this way, the visualization is more open to users, allowing them to better explore their own hypotheses about the dataset.

 I encourage you to explore nine decades of The New Yorker covers and see what you can find.
-Some suggestions include finding your birthday, tracking cover price changes, exploring layout modifications, and seeing how the color palettes change from year to year.
 It is an extensive dataset and I’m sure you will discover some interesting gems.